 The Smart, Skilled and Hired Youth Employment Program is a targeted initiative that aims to lift youth long term employment prospects.
 It is a voluntary program for young people aged 15-24.
 Young people aged 15-24 years are among those who experience higher than average levels of workforce disengagement such as underemployed or not in the labour force.

-CHESS Connect delivers the program throughout the Clarence Valley, as well as Hastings Valley and the Coffs Harbour region, in partnership with our Network Partner CoAct Employment and the NSW Department of Industry.
+CHESS Connect delivers the program throughout the Clarence Valley, as well as Hastings Valley and the Coffs Harbour region, in partnership with our Network Partner CoAct Employment.

 Contact us to find out more about the program: